Fourier analysis: Variants of Fourier analysis

+The fifth variant, the DFT, is used only in the case where the input function is discrete in its domain and limited to a finite region of support.
+The DFT is the only variant that can be calculated numerically, and it can be used to approximate the other four variants.

-(Continuous) Fourier transform
+Continuous time Fourier transform (CTFT)

-Most often, the unqualified term Fourier transform refers to the transform of functions of a continuous real argument, and it produces a continuous function of frequency, known as a frequency distribution.
+Most often, the unqualified term Fourier transform refers to the transform of functions of a continuous real argument, and it produces a continuous function of frequency, known as a frequency distribution or spectrum.
 One function is transformed into another, and the operation is reversible.
 When the domain of the input (initial) function is time ($t$), and the domain of the output (final) function is ordinary frequency, the transform of function $s(t)$ at frequency $f$ is given by the complex number:

 Evaluating this quantity for all values of $f$ produces the frequency-domain function.
 Then $s(t)$ can be represented as a recombination of complex exponentials of all possible frequencies: